 Notes: effect of encouragement on time to literacy practice (OLS estimator).
 Robust standard errors within parentheses.
 Time to practice literacy: indicator 1 = indicator provided by platform Projet Voltaire; indicator 2 = overall time spent using platform Projet Voltaire - duration of the 1st literacy evaluation - duration of the 2nd literacy evaluation.
 Explanatory variables: score on the first literacy test, student age; student gender (reference=female); scholarship student; baccalaureate (reference= baccalaureate ES, Economics and Social Science track); baccalaureate with merit (reference= baccalaureate without merit).
-Robust standard errors. (respectively or ) stands for significance at a 1% level (respectively a 5% or 10%).
+Robust standard errors. \\\ (respectively \\ or \) stands for significance at a 1% level (respectively a 5% or 10%)

-Reading: at a 1 percent level, and considering the first time indicator for literacy training, encouraging students to practice literacy skills implies an increase in literacy practice time of about one hour for first-year students in Economics and Management at University Paris-Est Marne-La-Vallée.
+Reading: at a 1 percent level, and considering the first-time indicator for literacy training, encouraging students to practice literacy skills implies an increase in literacy practice time of about one hour for first-year students in Economics and Management at University Paris-Est Marne-La-Vallée.

 Finally, at the end of the first semester and before final exams took place, the period for practicing literacy skills was closed and a second literacy test was administered to all students.
 This second literacy test allows us to build an indicator to measure the increase in literacy skills, namely the difference between the scores on the two literacy tests.
-Tables A1 and A2 in the appendix show a positive correlation between the increase in literacy test scores and the amount of time students spent practicing literacy skills.
+This difference goes from -2.9 to +13.6 points (on a scale of 20) and is about the same among the two kinds of students.
+However, on average, the rise in the literacy scores is 3.72 for students who benefited from encouragement vs. 2.51 for other students.
+As expected, this variation is larger for students who were encouraged and thus spent more time practicing literacy.